Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_2_plan.md

 Week 2, Day 2 introduces the idea of digital editions as  computational pipelines for text processing.
 The [Gothenburg model of textual variation](gothenburg.md) (GM) serves as an example of a computational pipeline from the perspective of textual criticism. **[expand]**

+### [Outcome goals moved forward from Day 1]

+* Community-driven (prescriptive) vs research-driven (descriptive) analysis; “how do I do this in X?” vs “how should I model this?”
+* Modular development: the digital edition as a computational pipeline

 ### Legend